 I’d need to go on a waiting list with the council.
 The current wait for a property in my area is around two to three years, so I hope one of my kids will let me stay with them until something comes up.

-The tool suggested that I would only have a basic broadband and no frills TV.
+The tool suggested that I would only have basic broadband and no-frills TV.
 We currently have Netflix so I stopped watching my favourite box sets for a week, which I found I really missed.
 There wasn’t much on “normal” TV so I didn’t really watch it.

 What about the food budget

 We have been very used to eating on a limited budget in the past.
 However, with more spare cash now, we look to spend more in the supermarket and allow ourselves treats from time to time.

 My new budget for when I retired comes in at £28 per week.
 As a seasoned budgeter, I honestly don’t think this was a problem at all.
 We have managed to feed a family of four on that before; however, we didn’t get much variety and I knew it wouldn’t be forever.

 I would need to look to plan out simple meals, eating nothing too extravagant.
 It actually feels quite depressing as I’d be eating with little variety for the rest of my life.